madebyporter/sgsturfv2/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.4.0 - 2023-10-31 =
+* Add - Ability to connect to WordPress.com without the Jetpack plugin.
+* Fix - NUX banner display on Edit Order pages.

+= 2.3.7 - 2023-10-23 =
+* Add - Load Sift when printing a label.

+= 2.3.6 - 2023-10-10 =
+* Fix - Occasionally block user to checkout when using WooCommerce Blocks.
+* Fix - Fix notice error when shipping location(s) is disabled in WooCommerce settings.

+= 2.3.5 - 2023-09-20 =
+* Tweak - Move Jetpack Connection requirement to the top in FAQ.

+= 2.3.4 - 2023-09-05 =
+* Fix - Shipping label reports to display proper HTML.

+= 2.3.3 - 2023-08-22 =
+* Tweak - Update .org assets.

 = 2.3.2 - 2023-08-09 =
 * Add   - Added QIT tools for development.